 Following No Hair Growth After Chemo, Oklahoma Woman Files Taxotere Lawsuit

-December 8, 2016 – An Oklahoma woman who allegedly suffered permanent hair loss after undergoing chemotherapy with Taxotere has filed a products liability lawsuit against Sanofi-Aventis.
+An Oklahoma woman who allegedly suffered permanent hair loss after undergoing chemotherapy with Taxotere has filed a product liability lawsuit against Sanofi-Aventis.
 Plaintiff Connie Shatswell was diagnosed with breast cancer in 2010.
 After undergoing chemo, she beat her diagnosis and has lived cancer-free ever since.
 However, her life has not completely returned to normal, as her hair never grew back following breast cancer treatment.

 Taxotere Alopecia Lawsuits Centralized in Louisiana